 Fluting, as with all these techniques, can either be done very precisely, almost mechanically, or it can be done in a much more free-form style.
 As with all decorative techniques, fluting can also be used in conjunction with other techniques.

-In the photo you see a pot which was faceted, then flutes carved down through the middle of the facets.
+In the photo you see a faceted pot, then flutes carved down through the middle of the facets.
 Although fluting can be done with a very fine tool, in this case, the flutes were carved freehand into the leather-hard clay with a ribbon tool.Continue to 3 of 4 below.

 03 of 04

 One of the most overlooked carving tools is the brush.
 Used dry, it can help clear dust from areas, thereby allowing you to see your project better.
 However, it is when brushes are wet with water that they come into their own.
 A wet brush can remove clay in smooth, lyrical lines.
-Also, they also can be used to smooth any carving marks left behind by other tools.Continue to 4 of 4 below.
+Also, they can be used to smooth any carving marks left behind by other tools.Continue to 4 of 4 below.

 04 of 04